srobotta/moodle-datafield_email/README.md

 ## Usage

-Within your database activity in the *Fields* tab when creating a new field, the selection contains the new item "Email" with an envelope icon.
+Within your database activity in the *Fields* tab when creating a new field, the selection contains the type "Email" with an envelope icon.

 Apart from the standard settings for a field, there is the additional